jimshowalter/architecture-enforcer/README.md

 1. Create a war file for your project.
 This is necessary even if your project isn't deployed as a war, because pf-CDA requires a war (or at least works best when pointed at a war).

+1. From the cda directory, run the commands in INSTALL.txt to put the jars in the cda directory in your local repo.
+This is needed because the cda jars aren't in a Maven repo anywhere online.

 1. Sync and build this project.

+1. Verify that the project works, by running this command (adjusted for your environment):

+java -jar architecture-enforcer-1.0-SNAPSHOT.jar /path/to/architecture-enforcer/src/test/resources/SampleTarget2.yaml /path/to/architecture-enforcer/target/test-classes/architecture-enforcer-sample-1.0-SNAPSHOT.war /path/to/architecture-enforcer/target -i/path/to/architecture-enforcer/target/test-classes/SampleIgnores.txt

+1. (Optional) Run the tool from Eclipse or IntelliJ.

 1. Using one of the provided sample yaml files as a starting point, define the target state for your project.
 This can take weeks for a large project, but you can start by just defining a few basic layers (for example, data, logic, and UI), then iterate.
 (It's probably better to start small anyway, instead of trying to boil the ocean in one shot.)

+## Command-line Arguments ###

 1. Run this tool with at least the first three args specified.
-You can run this tool from Eclipse or Intellij, or from the command line in the target directory with the command: java -jar architecture-enforcer-1.0-SNAPSHOT.jar.

 The full set of args is: